ajdepaoli/Arduino-Nano-con-CH340-chino/README.md

 ✅ Use manual reset → Press the RESET button just before uploading the sketch to force synchronization.
 Additional Resources
 🔗 Forum Discussion: Arduino Forum
 🔗 GitHub Repository: Arduino Nano CH340 Fix

 🔥 This documentation will help many users struggling with CH340-based Nano boards! 😎🚀
 Let me know if you want any refinements or formatting adjustments. 💡

+“Thanks to EVA, Copilot’s AI, for her support in this documentation and analysis.”

 See Spanish version for more details.